barisbkk/nba-legends/README.md

 ## Demo Link: https://nba-legends-mu.vercel.app/
 </br>
-<p>About Project: In this project our aim is to show NBA players in cards.
+<p><b>About Project:</b> In this project our aim is to show NBA players in cards.
 There is a searchbar for searching players.
 We can click the player cards for activating the other side
 of the card which includes the stats of that player. </p>

 ## Project Skeleton